SAIF: Sparse Adversarial and Imperceptible Attack Framework: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) are widely utilized for various tasks such as object detection \cite{redmon2016you,girshick2015fast}, classification \cite{krizhevsky2012imagenet, he2016deep}, and anomaly detection \cite{chandola2009anomaly}.
+Deep neural networks (DNNs) are widely utilized for various tasks such as object detection \citep{redmon2016you,girshick2015fast}, classification \citep{krizhevsky2012imagenet, he2016deep}, and anomaly detection \citep{chandola2009anomaly}.
 These DNNs are ubiquitously integrated into real-world systems for medical diagnosis, autonomous driving, surveillance, etc., where misguided decision-making can have catastrophic consequences.
 Therefore, it is crucial to inspect the limitations of DNNs before deployment in such safety-critical systems.

-Adversarial attacks \cite{42503} are one means of exposing the fragility of DNNs.
-In the classification task, these attacks can fool well-trained classifiers to make arbitrary (untargeted) \cite{moosavi2016deepfool} or targeted misclassifications \cite{carlini2017towards} by negligibly manipulating the input signal.
-For instance, a road sign classifier can be led to interpret a slightly modified stop sign as a speed limit sign \cite{benz2020double}.
-Such adversarial attacks fool learning algorithms with high confidence, all while being imperceptible to the human eye.
+Adversarial attacks \citep{42503} are one means of exposing the fragility of DNNs.
+In the classification task, these attacks can fool well-trained classifiers to make arbitrary (untargeted) \citep{moosavi2016deepfool} or targeted misclassifications \citep{carlini2017towards} by negligibly manipulating the input signal.
+For instance, a road sign classifier can be led to interpret a slightly modified stop sign as a speed limit sign \citep{benz2020double}.
+Such adversarial attacks fool learning algorithms with high confidence while being imperceptible to the human eye.
 Most attack methods achieve this by constraining the pixel-wise magnitude of the perturbation.
-Minimizing the number of modified pixels is another strategy for making the perturbations unnoticeable \cite{su2019one, narodytska2017simple}.
-Bringing these two together generates high-stealth attacks \cite{modas2019sparsefool, croce2019sparse, dong2020greedyfool}.
+Minimizing the number of modified pixels is another strategy for making the perturbations unnoticeable \citep{su2019one, narodytska2017simple}.
+Bringing these two together generates high-stealth attacks \citep{modas2019sparsefool, croce2019sparse, dong2020greedyfool, fan2020sparse, williams2023black}.

-Existing methods, however, fail to produce attacks that simultaneously have \emph{very} high sparsity and low magnitude.
+Existing methods, however, fail to produce attacks with simultaneously \emph{very} high sparsity and low magnitude perturbations.
 In this paper, we address this limitation by designing a novel method that produces strong adversarial attacks with a significantly low perturbation strength and high sparsity.
-Our proposed approach, we call \textbf{S}parse \textbf{A}dversarial and \textbf{I}nterpretable attack \textbf{F}ramework (SAIF), minimally modifies only a fraction of pixels to generate highly concealed adversarial attacks.
+Our proposed approach, we call \textbf{S}parse \textbf{A}dversarial and \textbf{I}mperceptible attack \textbf{F}ramework (SAIF), minimally modifies only a fraction of pixels to generate highly concealed adversarial attacks.